The adviser–student relationship

 Candidates who wish to receive an AM after the second year must complete language requirements in three languages before that degree can be awarded (for more on the AM degree, see below).

-Your fourth language may be instrumental, that is to say, a tool for reading criticism, for engaging with philological and/or historical issues, or for making the first steps toward eventually studying the literature.
+Your fourth language may be instrumental, that is to say, a tool for reading criticism, for engaging with philological and/or historical issues, or for making the first steps toward eventually studying the literature and attaining fluency.
 You may fulfill department requirements for the fourth language by taking an upper-level language course in your instrumental language.
 (In such cases you must consult the DGS for approval, as the necessary level of coursework varies by language.
-For many languages, for example, two years of formal language training are required, while for languages such as Arabic, Chinese, Japanese, and Korean, four years of formal language training are required).
-You also may demonstrate instrumental knowledge by passing a reading exam administered by the department.
+E.g., for many languages, two years of formal language training are required, while for languages such as Arabic, Chinese, Japanese, and Korean, four years of formal language training are required).
+You also may demonstrate instrumental knowledge by passing a reading exam administered by the Department Administrator.
 You may take this exam as many times as needed, but you must pass it by the end of the G3 year.
-The instrumental language is an option that may appeal to students who seek in three languages a command that includes not just reading but extends to include speaking, listening, and writing, and in one language a reading knowledge only; other students may choose to develop full command of all four languages.
+For more on this exam, see below.
+The instrumental language is an option that may appeal to students who seek in three languages a command that includes not just reading but also speaking, listening, and writing, and in one language a reading knowledge only; other students may choose to develop full command of all four languages.

-The term “cross-cultural” implies that this language is from another linguistic-cultural group than your other three languages.
+The term “cross-cultural” implies that this language is from a linguistic-cultural group different from that of your other three languages.
 Usually a candidate working primarily on European languages and literatures, and choosing not to study Latin or another classical Western language, would need to study a language such as Chinese or Arabic to meet this requirement.
 Normally, English will not count as a cross-cultural language.
 Turkish and Modern Hebrew, however, do count as cross-cultural languages for students whose other three languages are European.

-Students of Romance and Germanic languages can petition to have a Slavic language count as a “cross-cultural language.”
-This petition will be granted only if the spirit of the cross-cultural language requirement is maintained, namely that students venture considerably far outside their comfort zones, that they take on a language that not only is difficult for them but also gives them access to a considerably different corpus of literature/culture than those with which they are already familiar, and that their studies are significantly wide-ranging.
-The department remains committed to producing PhD’s who have a fundamentally broad understanding of languages and literatures.
+In the academic year 2013-2014 the department revisited the question of what languages count as “cross-cultural” for students working on modern European literatures.
+In particular, the question was raised as to whether Russian (and other Slavic languages) would count for students working on Romance and Germanic languages, or whether a student working on English, French, German, and Russian (to give one example) would also have to study Latin or another language from outside modern Europe.
+Colleagues active in framing the department’s initial policy confirmed that longstanding department precedent had been that Russian had not counted as a “cross-cultural language” for students working on other European languages.
+During the academic year 2013-2014 faculty members determined, however, that beginning that year students of Romance and Germanic languages can petition to have a Slavic language count as a “cross-cultural language.”
+The department agreed that the petition will be granted only if the spirit of the cross-cultural language requirement is maintained, namely that students venture considerably far outside their comfort zones, that they take on a language that not only is difficult for them but also gives them access to a considerably different corpus of literature/culture than those with which they are already familiar, and that their studies are significantly wide-ranging.
+The department remains committed to producing Ph.D.’s who have a fundamentally broad understanding of languages and literatures.

-The first Friday of the fall term of their G3year students are required to submit a Second-Year Paper on a comparative topic.
-This paper must be 25–30 pages (double space, Times New Roman font, 12 pt. type, 7500–9000 words).
-It can be a study of two literatures written in two languages, but it also can look at a single linguistic corpus through a transmedia perspective (e.g., examining French-language film, together with French-language literature, and other media in French).
+The first Friday of the fall term of your G3 year you will submit a Second-Year Paper on a comparative topic of 25–30 pages (double space, Times New Roman font, 12 pt. type, 7500–9000 words).
+This paper can be a study of two literatures written in two languages, but it also can look at a single linguistic corpus through a transmedia perspective (e.g., examining French-language film, together with French-language literature, and other media in French).

-The Second-Year Paper can be an expanded version of a seminar paper written in an earlier semester.
+The Second-Year Paper can be an expanded version of a seminar paper you wrote during the previous spring semester, or it can be an expanded version of a seminar paper you wrote in an earlier semester.
 The Second-Year Paper can also be developed on the basis of an individual 300-level reading course guided by a faculty member and taken in the second and occasionally the first year in the PhD program.
 Writing a Second-Year Paper will demonstrate your ability to do a serious comparative project.
 Doing so also allows you to receive active faculty guidance on making the transition from doing coursework and writing seminar papers to writing publishable articles.
 The faculty member advising the Second-Year Paper (typically the instructor of the relevant seminar or 300-level course) and a secondary reader (assigned by the department usually after recommendation by the student) will provide a pass/fail grade and written comments.